Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains that displays the 10 newest files in the current directory file contains script that takes a list of words as input and prints only words that appear exactly once file contains script that displays lines containing the pattern “root” from the file /etc/passwd
+file contains that displays the 10 newest files in the current directory file contains script that takes a list of words as input and prints only words that appear exactly once file contains script that displays lines containing the pattern “root” from the file /etc/passwd file contains sript that displays the number of lines that contain the pattern “bin” in the file /etc/passwd